heyteacher/print-receipt/README.md

-# Print Receipt!: a POS Application for print receipt
+# Print Receipt: a POS Application for print receipt

-Print Receipt! is a POS application for print receipt and manage event billing and stock
+[Print Receipt](http://print-receipt.org) is an Open Source POS application for print receipt and manage event billing and stock

 * Run anywhere (require a Java runtime [see Requirements](#requirement))
 * Support any king of printer recognized by your PC (there are some [Tested Printer](#tested-printer))